Skip to content Skip to footer navigation

 Several of these bottom performers stood out as appliances our experts wouldn't buy for their own kitchens.
 Here we reveal the four models that really didn't impress.

-The good news is that alongside these low scorers were several cooktops at different price points our experts would happily recommend – CHOICE members can access the full test results.
+The good news is that alongside these low scorers were several cooktops at different price points our experts would happily recommend – check our induction cooktops review to see the best performers.

 The induction cooktops our experts wouldn't buy